garrandall/popular-music-data/tracks/where-are-you-now--jimmy-harnen-with-synch.md

   ranking_list: Billboard Hot 100
   start_date: '1989-08-05'
 ---
-All alone tonight im calling out your name
+All alone tonight I'm calling out your name
 Somewhere deep inside this part of you remains
 Images of love take me back in time